felix920506/rice-cooker-monitor/README.md

 ## English Instructions

+Bill of materials:
+- MCU x1
+- Current Transformer x1

+I used this 20A CT Clamp from DFRobot: https://www.dfrobot.com/product-1486.html You can use whatever you want, though you will likely have to modify the code.

+### Installation Guide

 1. Install [CircuitPython](https://circuitpython.org/) on your MCU of choice.
 The config in this repository uses ESP32
 2. Modify the values in the top section of code.py for your settings.